MicrosoftDocs/windows-itpro-docs/windows/configuration/ue-v/uev-application-template-schema-reference.md

 Valid filenames must not match the regular expression \[^\\\\\\?\\\*\\|&lt;&gt;/:\]+, that is, they may not contain backslash characters, asterisk or question mark wild-card characters, the pipe character, the greater than or less than sign, forward slash, or colon (the \\ ? \* | &lt; &gt; / or : characters.).

+> [!TIP]
-**Hint:** To test a string against this regex, use a PowerShell command window and substitute your executable’s name for **YourFileName**:
+> To test a string against this regex, use a PowerShell command window and substitute your executable’s name for **YourFileName**:

 `"YourFileName.exe" -match  "[\\\?\*\|<>/:]+"`